NAIA Terminal Guide 2025: Complete list of Airlines at the Ninoy Aquino International Airports

 Cebu Pacific and Philippines AirAsia Terminal 3

-Whether you are flying for a local trip or heading abroad, knowing your NAIA terminal can help you save time and avoid confusion.
+Whether you’re flying on a local trip or heading abroad, knowing your NAIA terminal can help you save time, avoid confusion, and travel stress-free.
 Each terminal serves different airlines, so always check your flight details before booking a ride to the airport.

 If you are planning your next trip, visit Trip.com to find good flight deals, compare airlines, and manage your bookings in one place.
 With Trip.com, traveling becomes simpler, easier, and more enjoyable from check-in to boarding.